SSH Tunnel Port Forwarding

 |

-After executing this command, you can set the proxy settings of applications (e.g., browsers) on your local computer to 127.0.0.1:1080
+After executing this command, you can set the proxy settings of applications (such as browsers) on the local computer to 127.0.0.1:1080

-, thereby forwarding all network traffic through the SSH tunnel to the remote server, and accessing the internet from the remote server.
-Please note, to ensure data security, it is recommended to use an encrypted SSH connection for the SOCKS proxy.
+, thereby forwarding all network traffic through the SSH tunnel to the remote server and accessing the internet from the remote server.
+Please note that to protect data security, it is recommended to use an encrypted SSH connection for the SOCKS proxy.